just-another-userr/7dtd_mods/readme.txt

 New Items:
-    Erin's Rage drink (Still in implementation)
+    Erin's Rage drink
     Forged Titanium
-    Ragetanium (Upgrades from steel blocks)
-    Forged Lead - Used to craft and repair Erin's steel blocks (Increased recipe material cost)
+    Ragetanium (Erin's Steel Shapes) - Steel block upgrade Forged Lead - Used to craft and repair Ragetanium (Increased recipe material cost) Flaming shotgun ammo

 Newly Craftable items:
     Vitamins are now craftable (Unlocked at level 75 medicine) Ragetainium blocks
-    Forged Lead bars to upgrade steel to ragetanium
+    Forged Lead bars to upgrade steel to ragetanium (also used to repair ragetanium)

 Harvesting:
     Player planted crops will always drop a seed on harvest